Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

-Thus all the correlators can be obtained from the correlators with all the insertions being twist sectors.
-We call the twist sector $\Delta_i$ a \emph{primitive} twist sector, $i=1,2,3$.
-We call a genus zero primary correlator \emph{basic} if all of its insertions are twist sectors and at most two of the insertions are not primitive.
+Furthermore, according to the divisor equation \eqref{theta-q}, the correlator with $P$-insertions can be replaced by the $\theta_q$-derivatives of a correlator with no $P$-insertions.
+Thus besides $\DL {\bf 1}, \cdots\DR_{0,3}$, all other correlators can be obtained from the correlators with all the insertions being twisted sectors.
+We refer to the twisted sectors $\Delta_i,i=1,2,3$ as \emph{primitive} twisted sectors.
+A genus zero primary correlator is called to be \emph{basic} if all of its insertions are twisted sectors and at most two of the insertions are not primitive.

 We consider the following form of a WDVV equation, see \cite{Krawitz:2011},

 Here $S$ represents all the terms where the number of insertions on each component is at most $n+2$.
 Besides that, the degree of the first insertion (that is, $\phi_{1}$ or $\phi_2$) on the right hand side of the above equation is strictly smaller than the degree of $\phi_1\bullet\phi_2$.
 By repeating this process, the WDVV equations described above gives an algorithm in obtaining all the genus zero primary correlators from the basic ones.